curtarelli/portfolio-python/statistical-functions/README.md

 ## Use of the script

-The user can copy the `statistical-function.py` script to your capplication `util` directory and import it into your code.
+The user can copy the `statistical-function.py` script to your application `util` directory and import it into your code.